-The Director of Student Conduct or designee will determine the most appropriate means for addressing the complaint.
-This may include formally investigating the complaint as described in this Chapter 8, Section V(b), or determining that the facts of the complaint do not constitute a violation of this Code.
+The Title IX Coordinator or designee will determine the most appropriate means for addressing the complaint.
+This may include formally investigating the complaint as described in this Chapter 8, Section VI(b), or determining that the facts of the complaint do not constitute a violation of this Code.